robertostling/gec-evaluation/annotator/README.md

    finish.
 Note that `<<<` (go to the previous example), `>>>` and "Quit" will all discard any changes made.
 Only pressing "Save" followed by "Confirm" will save any changes.

-## Notes

-* The different ratings all have the possible value "Other".
-This is mainly meant for cases when GEC systems have malfunctioned, or when the input data is not a proper sentence.
-For instance, if the output is a single number, a single word repeated multiple times, or obviously erroneous in some other way, you can assign "Other".
-Typically this applies to all categories at the same time: Grammicality, Fluency and Meaning Preservation.